 Trinity Valley Community College is committed to providing opportunities for quality instruction to students who are interested in completing an online degree or certificate with Trinity Valley Community College.
 The online curricula for the associate of arts degree (AA) are designed for the student planning to transfer to a senior college or university.
 The associate of applied science degree (AAS) is awarded for successful completion of a two-year prescribed workforce education curriculum not designed for transfer to a senior college or university.
-To see the delineation for online programs, view the Core Curriculum (https://www.tvcc.edu/Distance-Learning/article.aspx?a=5258) and Online Career Pathways (https://www.tvcc.edu/Distance-Learning/article.aspx?a=5260).
-For additional information, please contact onlineprograms@tvcc.edu or the office of distance learning at 903-675-6324.
+To see the delineation for online programs, view the Core Curriculum and Online Career Pathways.
+For additional information, please contact onlineprograms@TVCC.edu or the office of distance learning at 903-675-6324.